-To discuss your case with Chris Hudson Law Group during a free consultation, call us today at 706-863-6600.
-One of our Augusta bus accident attorneys can meet with you to review the circumstances of the collision and determine whether you have legal options for recovering compensation.
+To discuss your case with a Chris Hudson Law Group lawyer during a free consultation, call us today at (706) 863-6600 or fill in our contact request form.
+One of our bus accident lawyers will review the circumstances of the collision and determine whether you have legal options for recovering compensation.

 Common Causes of Bus Accidents in Augusta

 Buses crash for similar reasons that cars, trucks, and motorcycles do.
 Human error is a common cause of accidents involving buses.
 The driver must follow all signs and signals and pay attention to the other vehicles around them.
 If they don’t know how to respond to an emergency or navigate poor conditions correctly in their large vehicle, they could lose control of the bus and crash.

 The most common causes of bus accidents are:

 - Taking a turn too fast

 - Driver distractions